 Second Home Mortgages

-A second property means a larger deposit, tighter affordability checks, and a 5% stamp duty surcharge.
+A second property usually means a larger deposit and tighter affordability checks, plus a 5% stamp duty surcharge on top.

 Why second home?